gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Lieutenant 'Birdie' Bowers, who demonstrated sacrificial love during Scott's Antarctic expedition and lived by Christian principles.
 *Hymn*: Make Me a Blessing

-## Week 35: More on the Sixth Commandment
+## Week 35: God's Response to Obedience
 **Memory Verse**: "We know that we have passed out of death into life, because we love the brothers."
 (1 John 3:14)

-### Day 1: What Is Forbidden in the Sixth Commandment?
+### Day 1: Is God Displeased with Those Who Do Not Love and Obey Him?
-*Catechism Q69*: What is forbidden in the sixth commandment?
+*Catechism Q79*: Is God displeased with those who do not love and obey him?
-*Catechism A*: The sixth commandment forbiddeth the taking away of our own life, or the life of our neighbor unjustly, or whatsoever tendeth thereunto.
+*Catechism A*: Yes; "God is angry with the wicked every day."
 *Hymn*: Jesus, Lover of My Soul

 ### Day 2: Anger